PhillipeAlves/wine_api/README.md

 ## About

-This is a simple REST APIs that returns data in JSON format.
-It describes a breakdown of the TOTAL percentage of year, variety, region and year + variety information for a specific wine, ordered from highest percentage to lowest.
+This is a simple REST APIs built with Node.js/Express.js.
+It returns data in JSON format.
+It describes a breakdown of the total percentage of year, variety, region and year + variety information for a specific wine, ordered from highest percentage to lowest.

 ---